 The centre was originally known as Old Orchard Shopping Centre, as the land was previously owned by the Pearce family who operated a local orchard.
 They grew a selection of fruits including cherries, pears, plums and quinces.
 Ronald Pearce’s grandfather, William Slater, played a significant role in founding City of Whitehorse and used the site in the 1800’s to grow medicinal herbs.

 In 2020 a major rejuvenation and development programme commenced at Blackburn Square.

-Upon completion in late 2022, Blackburn Square will be known as the home of food with two major supermarkets, plus Sacca’s Fine Foods and an array of complementary stores and services, from bakeries to baristas, sushi to salons, and much more!
+Upon completion in late 2023, Blackburn Square will be known as the home of food with three major supermarkets, plus Sacca’s Fine Foods and an array of complementary stores and services, from bakeries to baristas, sushi to salons, and much more!

 Throughout the years, our customers have always been our number one priority.
 We appreciate our local community and thank you for your loyalty and ongoing support over the past five decades and now during the new redevelopment.